emmanueldeletang/chat-withdataextractfromargus/README.md

 - Replace keys with your own values in Argus.env
 - don't forget to have the model openAI one text-embbeding and one GPT4-o  ..

+## Setup to get a web application with flask framework
+- Create virtual environment: python -m venv .venv
+- Activate virtual ennvironment: .venv\scripts\activate
+- Install required libraries: pip install -r requirements.txt
+- Replace keys with your own values in Argus.env
+- make sure the templates with the jinja is present ...
+- make a pip install of flask ( pip install flask )

 ## Demo script
 - Open "Argusconnect.ipynb" python notebook
 - Connect inside the .env to the ARGUS Cosmosdb account , and be sure the features Vector Search for NoSQL API (preview) is turn on , if you turn on , you may wait several minutes to execute the code